clinical-biomarkers/biomarker-backend-api/api/biomarker/README.md

 `POST /id/set`
 - JSON Body:
-    - Array of biomarker ID's to query for.
+    - Array of biomarker ID's to query for under the key `biomarker_ids`.
 - Returns:
     - `200 Success (full or partial)`: The biomarkers records (invalid ID's will be silently skipped).
         - Returns `{'biomarkers': <return_data>}, 200`